Ricky Ross (musician): Other work

 Ross currently presents Another Country with Ricky Ross on BBC Radio Scotland and has covered for Mark Radcliffe, Bob Harris and Dermot O'Leary on BBC Radio 2.
 He also occasionally broadcasts for Radio 2 from the yearly Celtic Connections festival in Glasgow.
 For his broadcasting, Ross won the International Country Broadcaster of the Year Award from the Country Music Association in 2014.

 He is also the recipient of an honorary doctorate from Abertay University.

 Personal life

-Ross is married to Deacon Blue member Lorraine McIntosh and they have Three children together.
-They married on May 12, 1990.
+Ross is married to Deacon Blue member Lorraine McIntosh and they have four children together.
+They married on 12 May 1990.